esterfania/text-notes/README.md

 This application was created to study React and Next JS.
 It is an application that allows you to create notes dynamically.

-I used the following technologies: TypeScript, Next JS, Jest, enzyme, SCSS, prettier and ESLint.
+I used the following technologies: **TypeScript, Next JS, Jest, enzyme, SCSS, prettier and ESLint**.

 How to run: